fizyk/pyramid_yml/docs/source/usage.rst

 Path can point to directory or to exact file.
-In the latter case, pyramid_yml will try to inject env part into the filename, and trying to read from both main config, and env one, like.
-So effectively setting *my.package:config/application.yml* will result in */path/to/my/package/config/config.yml* and */path/to/my/package/config/config.env.yml* from which pyramid_yml will try to read configuration.
+In the latter case, pyramid_yml will try to inject env part into the filename, and trying to read from both main config, and env one, alike.
+So effectively setting *my.package:config/application.yml* will result in pyramid_yml trying to read configuration from both */path/to/my/package/config/application.yaml* and */path/to/my/package/config/application.env.yaml*.

+There's no rule here, on what extensions pyramid_yml will try to read, just that these files must contain yaml syntax.

 .. note::
     You do not have to define any of these options:

-    * **yml.location** defaults to the place you start your app from (usually, same place you keep your .ini files)
+    * **yml.location** defaults to the place you start your app from (usually, same place you keep your .ini files usually)
     * **env** defaults to dev

 Yaml configuration files